monicaalyssa/scripture-support/README.md

 <h3 align="center">Scipture Support</h3>

 <p align="center">
-Scripture Support is a Progressive Web App that offers comfort through God's Word.
+Scripture Support offers comfort through God's Word.
 Receive a personalized Bible verse based on your current feelings from the input box, to encourage and uplift you.
+The app design ensures a comforting experience that you can rely on anytime, anywhere.
 <br />
 <br />
 <a href="https://monicaalyssa.github.io/scripture-support/">Live Site</a>